roylez/zwiki/readme.md

 # Zwiki

-A Zettelkasten note taking system based on VimWiki.
-Written in lua for neovim, it depends on vimwiki, fzf-lua, and ripgrep to function.
+A Zettelkasten note taking system that uses markdown.
+Written in lua for neovim, it depends on fzf-lua, and ripgrep to function.

 It only supports markdown syntax and Zettel file names will have a format of `YYMMDD-HHMMSS.md`.
 When saving a file, backlinks will be automatically updated to its